 Dear Prospective Graduate Student,

 Thanks for your interest in the Collinge lab!
-I currently advise students in the graduate program in Environmental Studies (ENVS) (http://www.colorado.edu/envs/).
-I am the primary advisor for one Ph.D. student and one MA student.
-My current students conduct independent and integrated research related to conservation biology, restoration ecology, and the integration of ecological processes with human values and policies.
+I currently serve as primary advisor for students in the graduate program in Environmental Studies (ENVS) (http://www.colorado.edu/envs/) and serve on thesis and dissertation committees for students in the EBIO and Geography departments.
+My students conduct independent and integrated research related to conservation biology, restoration ecology, and the integration of ecological processes with human values and policies.
 My current research, funded by an NSF LTREB grant, is focused on vernal pool plant community ecology and restoration, which is based at my long-term field site at Travis Air Force Base, California.